PLANT CARE 101: THE COMPLETE GUIDE

 Understand why you are struggling with plants

 As every plant requires different care and nourishment, sometimes a lack of bright light could kill your plant.
-For example, albino and variegated plants need brighter light than regular plants because they have less chlorophyll in its leaves which means they absorb less light.
+For example, albino and variegated plants need brighter light than regular plants because they have less chlorophyll in their leaves which means they absorb less light.
 People still want to have these high-quality demanding plants in a low-light environment use a high-quality LED light for plants to provide them with all they need.

 Bringing a new baby plant to freshen up your home or apartment may excite you the first time around but after a few trips, if you happen to forget or ignore your plant, it will severely injure the plant leading to sickness.